satishkumarojha/satishkumarojha/README.md

 <br>

 Hi I am Satish Kumar Ojha a full-stack web developer with a specialization in MERN stack.
-Capable of writing efficient code in React.js, Node.js and Express.js.
-Collaborative, team player who is proficientin working with inter-disciplinary teams and executing goal-oriented projects.
-Passionate aboutcoding and looking for an opportunity in software development.
+Capable of writing efficient code in HTML, CSS, JavaScript, React.js, Node.js and Express.js.
+Collaborative, team player who is proficient in working with inter-disciplinary teams and executing goal-oriented projects.
+Passionate about coding and looking for an opportunity in software development.

 <br>